 At the Lakeview, Janet kept Liberty home from school while she went upstairs to look for a suitably attractive outfit to wear to WOAK for the studio tour.
 When she settled on a dress, Liberty said it was her "make 'em beg for it dress."
 Janet said she didn't care; she liked that dress and was going to wear it.

 Lily arrived at Carly's house and told Carly that her reunion with Holden had not been a complete success, as Holden had shown no interest in sleeping with her.
-She asked Carly for help, saying she knew Carly and Holden had been spending lots of time together while Lily was gone, and perhaps Carly could talk to Holden.
-Carly said she and Holden didn't talk about sex, but Lily said maybe she could help her find out what Holden was thinking so that she could figure out a way to turn Holden on again.
+She asked Carly for help, saying she knew Carly and Holden had been spending lots of time together while Lily had been gone, and perhaps Carly could talk to Holden.
+Carly said she and Holden didn't talk about sex, but Lily said maybe Carly could help find out what Holden was thinking so that Lily could figure out a way to turn Holden on again.